1956 Pacific typhoon season: Tropical Storm 18W

+18W was a weak tropical storm that stayed out at sea.

 Typhoon Karen-Lucille

+The storm made landfall in the Philippines as a category 1 typhoon and dissipated in the South China Sea on November 23.

 Typhoon Mary

 Mary was a short-lived typhoon that never impacted land.

 Typhoon Nadine

 Nadine was a typhoon that stalled and then weakened, Nadine never made landfall.

 Typhoon Olive

 Olive tracked across the Philippines as a hurricane.

 Typhoon Polly

 The last storm of the season, Polly formed on December 7.
 It reached its peak intensity with 105 mph winds.
 It made landfall in Philippines as a category 2 typhoon and this made Polly to weaken to a tropical storm and dissipated.
 On Philippines, Polly brought 105 mph winds and 11 inch rains in the Philippines on December 8.
 The typhoon killed 79 people and left $2.5 million (1956 dollars) in damage.

 Storm names

 These are the names used in 1956.
 This is the same used in the 1952 season, with the exception of Jean, Lucille and Nadine which replaced Jeanne, Lois and Nona.